Experimental Approaches to Color

 Week 9: Color Pathways

-• Use repetition of color to move the eye through the composition.
+Explore how repetition of color can move the eye through a composition.